-Eric Bainbridge was born in Consett, County Durham, UK in 1955.
-He studied at Newcastle Polytechnic and completed a Masters in Sculpture from the Royal College of Art, London in 1981.
-Initially recognized in the 1980s for his object-based works covered in synthetic fur, Eric Bainbridge has evolved an extensive sculptural practice addressing existential themes on an everyday level through playful assemblages.
-Constructed out of commonplace objects and inexpensive building materials, his pieces continuously re-contextualize Modernist principles through a reconsideration of the found object using DIY home-repair and improvement supplies as well as kitschy consumer products.
+Eric Bainbridge is a British sculptor widely considered an influential figure to a younger generation of established British artists.
+Initially recognised in the 1980s for his object-based works covered in synthetic fur, Bainbridge has evolved an extensive sculptural practice addressing existential themes on an everyday level through playful assemblages.
+Constructed out of commonplace objects and inexpensive building materials, his pieces continuously re-contextualize Modernist principles through a reconsideration of the found object, its material qualities and the aesthetic values associated with it.
 Carefully staged, Bainbridge's assemblages investigate the domestic and the everyday whilst reflexively engaging with traditional sculptural concerns.